ekimetrics/ekimetrics.github.io/blog/2025-04-16-Counterfactual_Explanations.md

 ```
 <br/>

-### 2. MACE (Model-Agnostic Counterfactual Explanations with Constraints)
+#### MACE (Model-Agnostic Counterfactual Explanations with Constraints)

-MACE (Model-Agnostic Counterfactual Explanations) is an advanced approach to generating counterfactual explanations in machine learning, with a primary focus on ensuring the realism and feasibility of the generated explanations.
+[MACE (Model-Agnostic Counterfactual Explanations)](https://arxiv.org/pdf/2205.15540) is an advanced approach to generating counterfactual explanations in machine learning, with a primary focus on ensuring the realism and feasibility of the generated explanations.

-**Key features of MACE**:
+#### Key features of MACE

 1. Constraint Integration: MACE incorporates domain-specific constraints directly into the counterfactual generation process.
 This ensures that all suggested changes are not only mathematically valid but also practically feasible and logically consistent.
 2. Model Agnosticism: Like other counterfactual methods, MACE can work with any type of machine learning model, making it versatile across different applications and model architectures.